What can wearables be used for? Part I

 - Positive reinforcement: the devices allow the monitoring of micro-goals or mini-goals, which offers an incentive for users to continue on the path to their goals.

-Finally, these systems help to control the form of training and the exercises performed, so that the user can know if he is performing the exercise as it should be with the desired intention and without injury.
+These systems help to control the form of training and the exercises performed, so that the user can know if he is performing the exercise as it should be with the desired intention and without injury.

 - Facilitate and help the improvement of physical activity by putting the user in contact with networks of the same activity in order to involve and continue carrying out the activity.